tshepang/blog/content/a visit to Lesotho.md

     Not even "I'd get it cleaned right away for you, sir" or something like that.
 -   We went away to do a city tour and came back late, so it was quite dark.
-There was no lighting on the path the the room, so one had to tread carefully.
+There was no lighting on the path to the room, so one had to tread carefully.
 -   It's normal practice for the light switch to be near the door, but not in this case.
 And it was so dark that we had to ask for